Excitation-inhibition balance controls information encoding in neural populations

-To retain physical interpretability, we focus on a coarse-grained model of two neuronal subpopulations, one excitatory and one inhibitory, described by their respective firing rates $\rho_E$ and $\rho_I$.
-The excitatory population receives a time-varying external input $h(t)$, representing the stimuli the neurons seek to encode in their firing rate dynamics.
-We are interested in the fluctuations around the steady states of the two populations, $\rho_\mu^*$, which we define as $x_\mu(t) = \rho_\mu(t) - \rho_\mu^*$ with $\mu \in \{ E, I\}$.
-This model has been widely used in the literature as it captures essential properties of neuronal connectivity \cite{murphy2009balanced, schaub2015emergence, christodoulou2022regimes, wu2023inhibition}.
-Following these previous works, we obtain the Langevin equations:
+To retain physical interpretability, we consider the activity of two neuronal subpopulations, one excitatory $x_E$, and one inhibitory $x_I$.
+The excitatory population receives a time-varying external input $h(t)$, representing the stimuli the neurons seek to encode in their dynamics, {described by the Langevin equations